neilcitruslime/CitrusLimeRoadmap/README.md

 NOTE We will use output cache on product and F&F pages with short cache times to prevent 1,000 users running the same DB query simultaneously.

+##  CMS Implementation & Decoupling Content from Site Deployment

+We want to allow customers more control over their sites particularly in areas involving commercial promotion.
+We want to abstract customer content out of the deployment of the main application.

+* Customer Benefits & New Functionality
+    * Control over stylesheets
+    * A library of homepage templates which allow control over the homepage layout and content, this is an area Shopify excels and we should embrace a similar approach
+    * Coupons will support options to display on matching product and F&F pages

+* Citrus-Lime Benefits
+    * Less customer frustration and internal resources used making minor changes to sites
+    * The option to move design resource so it is focused on the 'platform' rather than making individual customer changes

+## USA Specific or US Driven Developments

+Support Quickbooks in our accounts integration.
+Support US Nexus tax on the frontend of the e-commerce site via an API integration (for example Stripe offer one).

+## The Future

+We want to replace the checkout making it easier to support (for example making it easier to add payment providers), this will be based on Vue.JS and .Net Web API.
+This will include overhauling the database functionality so they run via EF Services rather than the legacy database layer (for example orders, orderitems etc).
+This to my mind would largely leave only the Cart and discounting logic left in the .Net Framework project.

+We will progress to move to a full Razor/Vue.Js driven approach which is entirely .Net native (No .Net Framework) this will allow the platform to be deployed in Containers.

+## Bits

+Customer Rewards Reporting